 United Way of the Wine Country is administering the Local Boards for Sonoma County, Lake County, and Mendocino County Emergency Food and Shelter Program (EFSP).
 Local Boards request proposals from eligible agencies for funds to supplement emergency food and shelter service programs assisting people experiencing economic emergencies.

-To supplement emergency food and shelter programs in their counties, the National EFSP Board has chosen Sonoma County to receive $73,652, Lake County to receive $37,734, and Mendocino County to receive $40,001.
-Funding originates from the U. S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA.)
+To supplement emergency food and shelter programs in their counties, the National EFSP Board has chosen Sonoma, Lake and Mendocino Counties to receive a funding amount to be determined at a later time.
+Funding originates from the U. S. Department of Homeland Security’s Federal Emergency Management Agency (FEMA).
 The Local Board is charged to distribute funds appropriated by Congress to help expand the capacity of food and shelter programs in high-need areas around the country.

 Applicants must: 1) be a private nonprofit with a voluntary Board or a local government entity; 2) be eligible to receive federal funds; 3) have an accounting system; 4) practice nondiscrimination, and; 5) have demonstrated the capability to deliver emergency food or shelter programs in the respective county.